Application Process

 will be invited to submit a full application.
 Invitations for full

-applications will generally be due on February 15 and September 1.
+applications will generally be due on March 1 and September 1.
 Funding

-decisions will generally be made by May 15 and December 1.
+decisions will generally be made by June 1 and December 1.

-Full Proposals
+Full Proposals from New Applicants

-Upon invitation from the Foundation, organizations submitting
+Upon invitation from the Foundation, new applicant organizations will submit a full proposal including the following information:

-1. A two-page Application Cover Sheet, signed by the organization's
+1. A two-page Application Cover Sheet, signed by the organization's Chairman, President or Executive Director, summarizing the request (please use the Linden Foundation's form).

 2. A narrative, no longer than three pages, including:

-a. a description of the organization's mission, past accomplishments,
+a. a description of the organization's mission, past accomplishments, qualifications, current programs, and the population it serves (existing materials, such as an annual report, are acceptable);

-3. A detailed project budget
+- 3. A detailed program budget

-4. An overall organizational budget for the year the grant is
+4. An overall organizational budget for the year the grant is requested

 5. Names, occupations, and length of service of board members